Pond loach: In the aquarium

 The larger a pond loach matures, the more muscular and likely to breach the water's surface they become; due to their jumping prowess, the average aquarium cover should be secured with tape or additional sheets of acrylic or plastic, or panes of additional glass.
 If kept outside, proper netting over the water feature may be required.
 If a pond loach successfully jumps from the water (and is not subsequently caught by a bird or other animal), it may crawl on the ground for some time, breathing atmospheric oxygen, before eventually suffocating.
 Despite their ability to move terrestrially between shallow bodies of water in the wild, something many species do (like killifish), they do not have the same respiratory adaptations as, for example, the lungfishes or mudskippers.
 Also, in an indoor aquarium setting, care must be taken to cover any tubing or pipes that are large enough for a loach to fit inside of, as they may even travel up filtration tubes and become stuck in the filter itself.
 Pond loaches enjoy digging and burrowing themselves in the substrate of their tank, so make sure that your substrate is fine enough for them to dig in.
 If you keep live plants in your tank, they will be uprooted by the loaches, so it is a good idea to weight your plants.
 The pond loach is also peculiar in that it will sometimes bury itself in the substrate during times of stress.
 This often surprises new owners, as the fish will "disappear" shortly after introduction to the tank only to "reappear" later.

 Because of their alleged appetite for snails, these loaches are commonly perceived as helping to alleviate snail infestations in fish tanks; however, due to their sensitive barbels, and substrate-sifting method of foraging for buried worms and hidden brine shrimp, pond loaches are not nearly as effective against mollusks as the related botiid loaches.
 Botias possess notably different, downward-pointing snouts with visibly fewer barbels, as they are more active hunters of prey than the bottom-dwelling pond loaches.
 The botias have evolved perfectly shaped snouts to fit inside a snail's shell.

 The pond loaches prefer a water pH of 6.5–8.0, but, as a temperate-climate freshwater species, will tolerate far more acidic conditions, even for extended amounts of time, with little negative reactions.
-This makes the pond loach a great choice for first-time aquariums and for those who want a hardy fish tank able to withstand a few mistakes.
+This makes the pond loach a common choice for first-time aquariums, due to their hardiness.
 This fish should be kept in groups of at least three, as they like to be in physical contact with each other and feel each other with their barbels when they rest.